Professional Development Opportunities

 Reflecting on the best practices in instructional design, the AT Center’s professional development opportunities provide foundational knowledge of AT/AAC to help schools improve outcomes for all students.

 All of our Professional Learning Opportunities are funded by the NJ DOE, Office of Special Education and are FREE.
+We also able to provide PD hours through TCNJ’s School of Education.

 Audience: